Wanted to share this update on our work’s latest impacts. – David

 Next, we want to publish the first comprehensive look at every organization in the U.S. that has contracted with CBP or ICE since 2010.
 There are thousands of companies, universities, and governments across the country that have worked for the Trump Administration’s immigration agencies, with some in your state, perhaps in your city.

-Sludge is 100% reader-supported—we’re doing this work with only the support of people like you, reading now.
+Sludge is independent and reader-supported—we’re doing this work with the support of people like you.

 Here’s another way that Sludge helps build public knowledge about trending topics in the news: earlier this month, Adam Rifkin with the human rights coalition Lights for Liberty suggested we make a Twitter “megathread” of all of our reporting on ICE profiteers and CBP vendors.
 We did, and we called-out all the top contractors and conflicts of interest around ICE.